Samba (Brazilian dance): Samba de Roda

+Samba de Roda has significantly waned during the twentieth century due to economic decline and increased poverty in the region.
+The effects of mass media and competition from popular modern music have also devalued this tradition among the younger generation.
+Even with these challenges, Samba de Roda has remained as a significant way of cultural expression in Bahia and has influenced urban samba styles in Rio de Janeiro and other regions of Brazil.

 Etymology

-There are many theories about the origin of the word "samba".

-One of the first references to "samba" was in Pernambuco magazine's O Carapuceiro, in February 1838.
+One of the earliest documented references to "samba" was in Pernambuco magazine's O Carapuceiro, in February 1838.
 Father Miguel Lopes Gama of Sacramento wrote an article arguing against what he called "the samba d'almocreve", which was a type of dance drama popular with black people of that time.
+Written sources from the mid-19th century also reference samba as a popular form of expression among Black populations in Bahia and Pernambuco.

 According to Hiram Araújo da Costa, over the centuries, the festival of dances of slaves in Bahia were called samba.
+Researchers have also identified connections to Central African languages, where semba refers to a gesture used in circle dances.
 Samba de Roda was the main form of circle dance, provenient from the Candomblé Afro-Brazilian Tradition.

 During the mid-19th century, the word referred to several types of music made by enslaved Africans.
 Samba further developed specific characteristics in each Brazilian state, not only due to the diversity of tribes of African immigrants, but also because of the distinctive cultures each region embodied.
 Some of these popular dances were known as Candomblé, Catêrêtê, Caxambú, Choradinho, Côco-inchádo, Cocumbí, Córta-jáca, Cururú, Furrundú.